KJC King Dome: Construction

-The construction of the KJC King Dome is being managed by the ACQ Solomonic Builders Development Corporation, a subsidiary of the Christian church, Kingdom of Jesus Christ (KJC).
-The groundbreaking ceremony of the facility being built beside the Francisco Bangoy International Airport complex was commenced on September 3, 2012 and is expected to be completed in September 2023, in commemoration of the 38th Anniversary of KJC.
+The construction of the KJC King Dome was managed by the ACQ Solomonic Builders Development Corporation, a subsidiary of the Christian church, Kingdom of Jesus Christ, The Name Above Every Name (or KJC) of Apollo Quiboloy.
+ACQ Solomonic Builders was headed by president Nelida L. Lizada, who also served as KJC's CEO and Quiboloy's spokesperson.
+The groundbreaking ceremony of the facility being built beside the Francisco Bangoy International Airport complex commenced on September 3, 2012.

 In January 2018, Zhejiang-based Chinese sports firm Dafeng formally entered in a partnership with KJC in a signing ceremony in Hangzhou.
-The project has been included in the One Belt One Road Initiative by the Chinese Ministry of Culture.
+The project was included in the Belt and Road Initiative by the Chinese Ministry of Culture.